vitessio/website/content/en/docs/user-guides/configuration-advanced/reparenting.md

 ## Fixing Replication

 A tablet can be orphaned after a reparenting if it is unavailable when the reparent operation is running but then recovers later on.
-In that case, you can manually reset the tablet's master to the current shard master using the `vtctl ReparentTablet` command.
+In that case, you can manually reset the tablet's primary to the current shard primary using the `vtctl ReparentTablet` command.
 You can then restart replication on the tablet if it was stopped by calling the `vtctl StartReplication` command.